poupartfarms/poupartfarms.github.io/_posts/2016-11-18-electing-hate.md

 doesn't believe in climate change.

 If you don't want to be a bad guy, then you can't support Trump.
 There is no middle ground on this one.
-Agreeing to disagree is for how good a movie was, not basic human rights.
+Trump can not be divorced from his hateful rhetoric.
+This man has already had terrible consequences for marginalized people, and his election only makes it worse.
+If you are against hatred, you must also be against Trump.